MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/getting-started-ios/index.md

 ---
 title: "Getting Started with iOS | Microsoft Docs"
-description: "This article is a tutorial that goes through creating an iOS app with a Bing Maps Native Control step-by-step." ms.author: "pablocan"
+description: The getting started with iOS article is a tutorial that steps through creating an iOS app with a Bing Maps Native Control. ms.author: "pablocan"
 ---